 Now is a great time to think about how apprenticeships can support your business.
-The ESFA (Education and Skills Funding Agency) has announced a new payment of £2,000 to employers in England for each new apprentice they hire aged under 25, and a £1,500 payment for each new apprentice they hire aged 25 and over, from 1st August 2020 to 31st January 2021.
+The ESFA (Education and Skills Funding Agency) has announced an extension to their incentive’s payment of £3,000 to employers in England for each new apprentice they hire between 1 October 2021 to 31 January 2022.

 Employers are offered the opportunity to design and tailor programmes to match their needs; the mixture of on and off the job learning ensures apprentices learn the bespoke skills your business needs.
 This means that training apprentices is more cost effective than hiring skilled staff, leading to lower overall training and recruitment costs.